creatrope/stopbrainfreeze/aboutme.md

 subtitle: Why affirmations?
 ---

-I'm interested in the way affirmations may affect you and the world around you.
+I'm interested in the helping people learn simple techniques that can dramatically affect their outlook.